BeeGFS Hive Index

 Description

-BeeGFS Hive Index is a solution which allows users to quickly search through billions of files/directories and get the required information without impacting the filesystem performance.
+BeeGFS Hive Index is a solution which allows users to quickly search through billions of files/directories and get the required information without impacting the file system performance.
 Its multithreaded design allows it to scan through multiple directories in parallel and extract the metadata efficiently.
 BeeGFS Hive Index supports POSIX user permissions, directory tree attributes and hierarchy representation.

 Only the root user will be allowed to create the index as it has to scan through the complete directory hierarchy, and it may have directories/files from different users.
 So, it’s recommended to create an index by the administrator.
-Having a single index directory per BeeGFS Filesystem is better to keep it consistent with changing filesystem.
+Having a single index directory per BeeGFS file system is better to keep it consistent with changing file system.

 As the index maintains the user permissions, the index can be shared by all users and administrators.
 Even with a shared index, users are allowed to query only their own data.

-There are two methods to create the BeeGFS Hive Index,
+There are two methods to create the BeeGFS Hive Index

 In-Tree index